Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

   https://www.cs.allegheny.edu/canirundocker/

-  **IMPORTANT**: All students are required to run Docker Desktop on their laptop so as to ensure that they can run the instructor-provided Docker containers.
+  Please remember that all students are required to run Docker Desktop on their laptop so as to ensure that they can run the instructor-provided Docker containers.

 - You will implement web pages and web-based programs in the following programming languages: Markdown, HTML, CSS, and JavaScript.
 We will use